arcolife/dockerComp/README.md

      in your copy of ```install_me.sh```.  (refer next major point on 'Client side' for this script)

-  - To run the server-side, open up a terminal, go to dockerComp/server-side/ and run ```$ ./start```
+  - To run the server-side, open up a terminal, go to dockerComp/server-side/ and run ```$ ./start``` This starts the server locally on your machine.

 - Client side: